Abdalrahaman/News-Feed-App/README.md

 I use the **Guardian API** , To learn about the Guardian API and create new api-key, take a look at [The Guardian open platform](https://open-platform.theguardian.com/documentation/)

 # Project Specification
+Your project will be evaluated using [Project Rubric](https://review.udacity.com/#!/rubrics/165/view)